Rajpratik71/linux-manPages/linkicc.md

        linkicc [options] <profiles>

 DESCRIPTION
-       lcms  is  a  standalone CMM engine, which deals with the color manage‐ ment.
-It implements a fast transformation between ICC profiles.  lin‐ kicc is little cms device link generator.
+       lcms is a standalone CMM engine, which deals with the color management.
+It implements a fast transformation between ICC profiles.  linkicc is little cms device link generator.

        Links two or more profiles into a single devicelink profile.
-Col‐ orspaces must be paired except Lab/XYZ, that can be interchanged.
+Colorspaces must be paired except Lab/XYZ, that can be interchanged.

 OPTIONS
        -8     Creates 8-bit devicelink.